NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 source build_libs
 ```

-This will build all libraries we need to run `ngen` at the time of this writing.
+This will build all the submodule libraries we need to run `ngen` at the time of this writing.

 Then, with the Python virtual environment activated, we can build the MPI executable using the following script: